-SPACE SYSTEMS (INTERNATIONAL)
+SPACE SYSTEMS OPERATIONS (INTERNATIONAL)

-A course of study modeled after Curriculum 366 or 591 is available for international students.
+A course of study modeled after Curriculum 366 is available for international students.
 Further information is available from the Curricular Officer or Academic Associate.

 This curriculum is open to officers of the U.S. Armed Forces and selected civilian employees of the U.S. Federal Government.
 Admission requires a baccalaureate degree with above-average grades, completion of mathematics through differential and integral calculus, plus at least one course in calculus-based physics.
 Students lacking this background may matriculate through the Engineering Science program (Curriculum 460).
 A TOP SECRET security clearance is required with SPECIAL INTELLIGENCE (SI) clearance obtainable.
-International students require a minimum TOEFL of 540 (500-539 with supplemental language training).